Biden tightens methane emissions rule amid push for more oil

 The new rule by the Environmental Protection Agency follows up on a methane rule Biden announced last year at a United Nations climate summit in Scotland.
 The 2021 rule targets emissions from existing oil and gas wells nationwide, rather than focusing only on new wells as previous EPA regulations have done.

-The new rule goes a step further and takes aim at all drilling sites, including smaller wells that emit less than 3 tons (2.7 metric tonnes) of methane per year.
+The new rule goes a step further and takes aim at all drilling sites, including smaller wells that emit less than 3 tons of methane per year.
 Small wells currently are subject to an initial inspection but are rarely checked again for leaks.

 The proposal also requires operators to respond to credible third-party reports of high-volume methane leaks.